icefoxen/langdev-garnet/concepts.rst

 Namespaces
 ----------

+.. sidebar:: Design notes

+   This is pretty much entirely lifted from C#, without qualms.

 In Garnet, all top-level declarations declare new values and types in a *namespace*.
 A namespace is simply a collection of values, types,